JimDesu/basis-lang/spec.md

 **Liskov substitution as a design tool.** Where the language admits a subtyping relation, the design preserves Liskov substitutability.
 The buffer-backed parent-chain subsumption preserves Liskov by construction (the upcast is one-directional and carries no value rewriting).
 The class-instance system preserves Liskov by class-method-contract (instances must satisfy the class's declared shape).
 Where Liskov substitution fails — as it does for the union → candidate-or-parent byte-reinterpretation, where the bytes' meaning depends on the active candidate — the relation is given a distinct name (byte-reinterpretation subsumption) and not conflated with Liskov-preserving subsumption.

-**Region-style memory reclamation is a latent constraint.** The language is designed so that frame-bound region-style reclamation remains a feasible implementation strategy, even if the v1 implementation does not pursue it.
-Buffer-backed values do not own non-local storage; they live in their owning frame's bytes.
-Non-buffer types are confined to positions where ownership and lifetime are explicit (top-level slots, object fields with object-lifetime ceiling, frame-bound parameters and receivers).
-Design decisions that would punch holes in region feasibility — for example, by introducing values that span frame boundaries with implicit ownership transfer — are flagged where they arise.
+**Frame-bound region reclamation is the default storage discipline.** Value construction implicitly draws any variable-size storage it needs (the data behind runtime-length types `[]T` and `[]`, the storage behind constructed pointers and objects) from a frame-bound region that is freed at frame retirement.
+Non-default storage — heap, pool, arena, etc. — is opt-in at the construction site via the `\` allocator qualifier (§7.20); bringing an allocator value into scope does nothing on its own, and without an explicit `\` qualifier every construction's allocation is frame-bound.
+Non-buffer types remain confined to positions where ownership and lifetime are explicit (top-level slots, object fields with object-lifetime ceiling, frame-bound parameters and receivers).

 These lenses recur throughout this specification.
 Sections that depend on a particular lens for their correctness call it out at the relevant point.